 The origins of the word ballast on railways come from Tyneside.
 In the definitive guide to railway history, the Guinness Railway Book by John Marshall, it’s revealed that ships returning to Newcastle after transporting coal arrived at the port laden with gravel and other materials to maintain stability and this was known as ‘in ballast’.

-Once docked however this material needed to be disposed of and was the dumped nearby.
-But it didn’t go to waste and this is where it’s use on railways began.
+Once docked however this material needed to be disposed of and was dumped nearby.
+But it didn’t go to waste and this is where its use on railways began.

-The local tramways, used to transport coal to the ships, needed material to hold the rails in place and for the dumped ‘ballast’ provided the perfect material.
-Later, it’s use moved from tramway to railways and with it the name.
+The local tramways, used to transport coal to the ships, needed material to hold the rails in place and the dumped ‘ballast’ provided the perfect material.
+Later, its use moved from tramways to railways and with it the name.

 If you’re building a model railway set before the modern era, check the colours and material used for ballast at the time.
 An example of such non-grey ballasts on model railways can be seen in the Thirdley (LMS) model railway – pictured above.
-Busch and Woodland Scenics for example produce a range of different coloured and different textured ballasts for such layouts.Previous Monday Model Railway Factoids: #1 The First Model Railway
+And don’t forget to read my comprehensive guide on how to ballast model railway track starting.Previous Model Railway Factoids: #1 The First Model Railway

 #3 The Smallest Model Railway

 #4 The World's largest model railway

 #5 Whyte Notation

 #7 Everything You Could Want To Know About Sleepers

 #8 The Biggest Model Railway Mountain #9 The Man Who Built 600 Model Trains